 There are some administration routes reported in MEPS for certain pharmaceuticals that are not reported for those pharmaceuticals in Drugs@FDA.
 In these cases, these pharmaceuticals were manually curated by matching their NDC codes to their FDA labels, and excretion percentages were assigned using the assumptions described above.

 Text S3.
+Additional details on the handling of the CompTox data.

+Pharmaceuticals were added into PharmUse at two separate times in November 2024 and November 2025.
+Therefore, both versions v2.4.1 and v2.6.0 of CompTox were queried.

+One DTXSID identifier is selected for pharmaceuticals with more than one DTXSID (e.g., sulfacetamide sodium).
+The “approved name” is selected over the available synonyms, or if multiple names are listed as approved, then the name with the most complete information is selected.

+Dulaglutide and senna do not have DTXSID identifiers and are therefore excluded from the toxicity and physicochemical property datasets in CompTox.

+Data missing from CompTox is not imputed but indicated by NA.

+All toxicity values are converted to µg/L. Where necessary, the original papers were referenced to convert from less conventional units (e.g., ng/egg).
+If the concentration could not be determined from the given units (e.g., % diet), then those measurements were excluded.
+For toxicity values reported as mass per body weight, the conversion to LC50 or NOEC was conducted by assuming that the reported value is the concentration to which the organism is exposed in the water and that the organism takes up the full dose.
+In these cases, all values were converted to concentrations using the density of water.

+Experimentally-derived physicochemical properties were used when available, and predicted properties were used otherwise.
+If multiple experimental or predicted values were available, then the median value was selected.

+For the biotransformation prediction from OPERA, 0 indicates unlikely biotransformation, and 1 indicates likely biotransformation.

-Additional details on enviPath and EPA CTS data.
+Text S4.
+Additional details on the handling of the enviPath and EPA CTS data.

 enviPath was queried by providing the SMILES identifier for each pharmaceutical.
 Each search initially used the default enviPath package.
 For most pharmaceuticals, enviPath predicted a pathway in real-time using the anonymous package and the Global Default Setting, including the EAWAG-SOIL package.
 For select pharmaceuticals (e.g., ibuprofen, acetaminophen, and other commonly-studied pharmaceuticals), known pathways stored in the enviPath database from literature were used to report biotransformation likelihood.
 Biotransformation likelihood was assessed by the presence of an arrow-based pathway.
 If there were arrows, then biotransformation likelihood was high and assigned as 1; if not, then the likelihood was low and assigned as 0.
 The probability of each branch in the generated pathway was disregarded to maintain a binary approach but may be incorporated in future model iterations to add model complexity.